 Did you know you can play all the SPOOKIEST trivia questions online against your friends?
 It's free too.
-All you need to is head on over to Brightful and host a game.
-You can select the trivia difficulty levels and even find the category (including Halloween!) that interest you the most.
+All you need to do is head on over to Brightful and host a game.
+You can select the trivia difficulty levels and even find the category (including Halloween!) that interests you the most.

 The game takes care of the scoring and timer system.
 The best part?
 It's completely free.

 Which Catholic Church holiday is Halloween linked to?

 Q: All Saints (Hallows) Day